4 Days in London: A Perfect Itinerary for First Timers

 Where to Stay in London

-Here are some tips and tricks for planning your first visit to London that are probably most helpful for first timers.
+Here are some tips and tricks for planning your visit to London that are probably most helpful for first timers.

 As Americans, traveling to London is noticeably different than traveling to other places in Europe, like Italy or Portugal, due to the absence of a language barrier.
-It feels much more similar to home, even though it’s really not.
-There are certainly cultural and practical differences that you’ll want to know going in.

 Here are a few things that we’ve learned about London to keep in mind as you’re planning your trip.